-You can purchase additional Apple memory from an Apple Authorized Reseller, an Apple Store retail location, or the online Apple Store at www.apple.com/store or your local Apple Store.
+You can purchase additional Apple memory from an Apple Authorized Reseller, an Apple Retail Store, or the Apple Online Store at www.apple.com/store.

 WARNING: Always shut down your iMac and remove the power cord before installing memory.
 Do not attempt to install memory while your iMac is plugged in.